Plates, Vol 1: Système sur-atonal

 If our memories provide the blue print for our identity, what happens if our sense of self is built on a faulty recollection?

-The album finds me once again collaborating with False Self.
-Working together in the fertile area where composition and improvisation meet.
-This time however, I extensively reworked, or to use Loftus's term — distorted, our joint efforts alone, in a final compositional phase of digital postproduction.
+The album finds me once again working with my False Self system.
+This time however, I extensively reworked, or to use Loftus's term — distorted, our joint efforts alone, in a final compositional phase.

 Rudi Arapahoe 2018